Web3Baddies/EventX/README.md

 ## 🌟 Overview

-Evvnt revolutionizes event ticketing by putting tickets on the blockchain.
+EventX revolutionizes event ticketing by putting tickets on the blockchain.
 Say goodbye to fraud, scalping, and unfair practices.
 Our platform ensures transparent pricing, instant transfers, and verifiable ownership for both organizers and attendees.

 ### ✨ Key Features